Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 What you want to do is replace these defaults shown in the pic above with your own nameservers that you received in step 1.
 Simply type those nameserver names (ns1.yourhost.com etc) into the boxes, one per box.
 Typically your host will give you anything from 2 to 4 nameservers, so you'll be filling 2 to 4 boxes.
 Delete anything that may be in other nameserver boxes besides those that you just filled in.

 There will be a save button or confirm button that you'll need to click to ensure these changes get saved.
+That's basically how you connect your domain to your hosting.

 4. Wait for the changes to propagate through the internet